apache/oozie/docs/src/site/markdown/AG_Install.md

 If a directory `libext/` is present in Oozie installation directory, the `oozie-setup.sh` script will include all JARs in Jetty's `webapp/WEB_INF/lib/` directory.

-If the ExtJS ZIP file is present in the `libext/` directory, it will be added to the Jetty's `webapp/` directory as well.
-The ExtJS library file name be `ext-2.2.zip`.

 ### Setting Up Oozie with an Alternate Tomcat

 Use the `addtowar.sh` script to prepare the Oozie server only if Oozie will run with a different servlet  container than the embedded Jetty provided with the distribution.

-The `addtowar.sh` script adds Hadoop JARs, JDBC JARs and the ExtJS library to the Oozie WAR file.
+The `addtowar.sh` script adds Hadoop JARs, JDBC JARs to the Oozie WAR file.

 The `addtowar.sh` script options are: